wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.2.1 =
+* FIX: Thumbnails On/Off setting doesn't work
+* IMPROVE: TimThumb absolute URLs to prevent permission problems
+* FIX: Colorbox script should only load with this featured turned on

 = 1.2 =
 * ADD: 'About Us' box in the Configuration section